 The RT-PCR Master Mix can be frozen once.
-It is therefore possible to prepare a master mix for several PCR plates in advance or to prepare ready-to-use PCR plates directly, however, everything needs to be aliquoted and frozen as soon as possible after the master mix has been prepared.
-Aliquots need to be frozen at -80 °C, where they can be stored for up to 1 month (see Section 5.6).
+It is therefore possible to prepare a master mix for several PCR plates, however, everything needs to be aliquoted and frozen as soon as possible after the master mix has been prepared.
+Aliquots need to be frozen at -70 °C or lower, where they can be stored for up to 1 month (see Section 5.6).

 Components 4 (positive control) and 5 (external control) contain RNA, thaw them for the necessary time only and store on ice; however, they can be stored cumulatively for at least 24 hours at room temperature.
 The maximum number of freeze/thaw cycles is nine for the external control and four for the positive control.
-The optimum temperature for long-term storage of both controls is -80 °C, but they can also be stored at -20 °C.
+The optimum temperature for long-term storage of both controls is -70 °C or lower, but they can also be stored at -18 °C or lower.

-Negative control (PCR water) can be kept for long-term storage at -20 °C or below and can be repeatedly frozen and thawed.
+Negative control (PCR water) can be kept for long-term storage at -18 °C or below and can be repeatedly frozen and thawed.
 For faster thawing, we recommend preparing smaller aliquots.

-5 Instructions for Use
+5 Instructions of use